 As of Feb.
 19, 2021 the health benchmarks released by the Maricopa County Department of Public Health (MCDPH) show a slight improvement.
 However, the overall risk level is still substantial.
 GESD will remain in the virtual learning model and continue to monitor the benchmarks.

 Public health officials are still recommending continued diligence with all mitigation measures.
 It is critically important to follow all safety precautions as the spread of COVID-19 is still in our community.

 Glendale Union High School District

 The GUHSD Reopening Task Force says that based on the latest COVID-19 benchmark updates, schools in the district will remain under remote learning until metrics indicate it is safe to return to in-person learning.
-It takes two weeks for metrics in the yellow category to return to hybrid learning.
-Currently, all the metrics are in the red category.
+GUHSD is working this week to determine a target date for students to return to in-person learning as metrics continue to decline.